Welcome to the Internet Hall of Fame's Living History Timeline

 Lawrence Landweber establishes the first network gateways between the U.S. and European countries.
 He also establishes the “Landweber Conferences,” which are instrumental in showing scientists from around the world how to implement national academic and research networks in their countries.

-Kilnam Chon, a Professor at Keio University in Japan, develops the first Internet connection in Asia, called SDN, and his pioneering work inspires others to promote the Internet’s regional growth.
+Kilnam Chon develops the first Internet connection in Asia, called SDN, and his pioneering work inspires others to promote the Internet’s regional growth.

 Paul Mockapetris expands the Internet beyond its academic origins by inventing the Domain Name System (DNS).
 John Klensin helps facilitate early procedural and definitional work for DNS administration and top-level domain definitions.